rnrand/group-site/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Chicago Quantum and Programming (Languages) Lab
+role: The University of Chicago Quantum and Programming (Languages) Lab

 # Highlight the author in author lists? (true/false)
 highlight_name: false